rubenprietodiaz/gmxQtools/README.md

     - Import the ligand structures (sdf file generated before).
     - Execute Ligand Preparation tool in Maestro.

-3. **Pymodsim centering**: As the GPCR will be embedded in a membrane, you first need to align the protein with it.
+3. **Pymodsim centering**: As the GPCR should be embedded in a membrane, you first need to align the protein with it.
     - Export prepared protein as pdb file.
     - Follow the protocol of [PyModSim](https://github.com/GPCR-ModSim/pymodsim).
 For only alignment: